saysonshanel/HorizontalPrototype/README.md

 # Useek: The Matchmakers

-A dating application catered to University of Calgary students.
+A front-end dating application catered to University of Calgary students.